-- (ii) The Hearing Officer will hold a hearing to review the results of the Ethics Investigation and document the findings. - (iii) If the Hearing Officer determines the complaint is well-founded and that a violation of the Ethics Section of the Code has likely occurred, the Hearing Officer shall submit the findings to the Lake County State's Attorney's Office and: - 1.
-For violations of Section I.C or I.E, the State's Attorney's Office may initiate a court proceeding in the Circuit Court of the 19th

-Judicial Circuit and pursue the remedies, penalties, and fines set forth in Section II.F for violation of the Ethics Section of the Code.
-The Committee will be advised of any court proceeding involving a county board member. - 2.1.
-For any other violation other than those in Section I.C or I.E of this Ethics Section of the Code, the matter will be presented to the Ethics & Oversight Committee where a decision will be made to obtain additional information and/or recommend action to be taken by the County Board.
+- (ii) The Hearing Officer will hold a hearing to review the results of the Ethics Investigation and document the findings. - (iii) If the Hearing Officer determines the complaint is well-founded and that a violation of the Ethics Section of the Code has likely occurred, the Hearing Officer shall submit the findings to the Lake County State's Attorney's Office and: - For any violation other than those in Section I.C or I.E of this Ethics Section of the Code, the matter will be presented to the Ethics & Oversight Committee where a decision will be made to obtain additional information and/or recommend action to be taken by the County Board.
 (See Section II.F.2.c for possible actions)